 3. Understand what you’re stepping into

-Starting your walking boot search with some background information on the make up of hiking boots is also important.
-If you shop in store it’s likely that your shop assistant will use a whole load of complex terminology to sell you the boots.
+Starting your hiking boot search with some background information on the makeup of hiking boots is also important.
+If you shop in-store it’s likely that your shop assistant will use a whole load of complex terminology to sell you the boots.
 Get one step ahead and know your stuff about boots, and not only will you be able to keep up and understand just what they’re rambling on about, but you’ll also have a better understanding of the value of the boots.

 Here’s a handy guide to get familiar with before you go shopping:

 4. Time your shopping trip

 You’re armed with all the info, and you have a clear idea about where and how you’ll be using your walking boots.
 Now the fun begins – it’s shopping time!
 As tempting as it may be to get out early in the day and get it done, shopping for footwear in the morning is a common mistake that you should try to avoid if possible.
 Get out in the afternoon, however, and your feet will have swollen slightly compared with first thing in the day.
-And fitting boots when you have swollen feet is much more realistic to how they will be when you’re hiking.
+And fitting boots when you have swollen feet is much more realistic than how they will be when you’re hiking.
 So save your shopping trip until the afternoon if you can.

 5. Try on lots of boots

-Trying boots on can be a bit of time consuming event.
+Trying boots on can be a bit of a time-consuming event.
 But it’s really worth taking the time to try on as many boots as possible.
 When you just spend 5 minutes trialing boots on a shop floor it can be difficult to know just how comfortable a new pair of boots actually are.
 So it’s essential to compare how lots of different boots feel.
-And once you find the ‘right’ pair, hopefully you’ll know it!
+And once you find the ‘right’ pair, hopefully, you’ll know it!